 When babies are born their internal clock is switched, meaning they sleep for huge chunks of time during the day and then stay awake for long periods of time at night.
 This is known as day night confusion in our newborns and is exhausting for new parents.

-It’s not uncommon for a newborn to be awake all night those first few nights (or weeks) after they are born and can be one of the most tiring experiences for the new mom and dad!
+It’s not uncommon for a newborn to have their days and nights flipped, making it so they are awake all night those first few nights (or weeks) after they are born and can be one of the most tiring experiences for the new mom and dad!

 But your baby doesn’t have to have this day night reversal for long.
 You can correct your baby’s day night confusion with these 10 tips!
 Work to establish your baby’s days and nights in the beginning and it will help create a healthy sleep foundation for the future.